How we can help you

-Coronary heart disease causes the arteries to progressively become blocked from plaque containing cholesterol and fibrous tissue.
-This reduces the blood supply to the heart and the amount of oxygen reaching the heart muscle, which can cause a heart attack.
-The pain associated with this is called angina.
+Coronary heart disease causes the blood vessels to become blocked from plaque which contains cholesterol and fibrous tissue.
+This reduces the blood supply to the heart, which can cause a heart attack.

 Lung disease is any problem in the lungs that prevents them from working properly.
-For example, asthma, Chronic Obstructive Pulmonary Disease and bronchiectasis can affect the lung tissue causing pulmonary fibrosis and sarcoidosis or they may affect the blood vessels leading to pulmonary hypertension.
+For example, collapsed lung, chronic lung infections causing scar tissue, lung cancer.

 Our team will look after you before, during and after your cardiothoracic surgery.